CalumJEadie/countdown-timer/README.md

 ===============

 Calum J. Eadie

 <https://github.com/CalumJEadie>

 Intro
 -----

+For new year 2011 a friend needed a countdown timer for a new years party he was doing the tech for so I knocked together this simple countdown timer for him and learnt a fair bit about building a Java GUI along the way :).

-Simple countdown timer that can display windowed or full screen.
+Can be displayed windowed or full screen.
 Supports multi screen displays and adjusts to make best use of screen space.

 ![Screenshot of windowed coundown timer][1]